Parliamentary.ai

 Overview

 This bill aims to expedite the return of asylum seekers to countries deemed "safe" by the UK government.
-It mandates the immediate return of asylum seekers arriving from a safe country, regardless of their journey's origin, to that country.
+It mandates the immediate return of asylum seekers who have arrived in the UK from a safe country, regardless of where their journey originated.

 Description

-The Asylum Seekers (Return to Safe Countries) Bill requires the Secretary of State to create regulations for the immediate transfer of asylum seekers who have arrived in the UK from a "safe country" back to that country.
-This applies even if the safe country wasn't their initial point of departure.
-The bill defines a "safe country" as one listed in Schedule 3 of the Asylum and Immigration (Treatment of Claimants etc.) Act 2004.
-These regulations will be made through a statutory instrument and require approval from either House of Parliament.
+The Asylum Seekers (Return to Safe Countries) Bill requires the Secretary of State to create regulations for the immediate transfer of asylum seekers to the safe country from which they arrived.
+This applies even if that country wasn't their initial point of departure.
+The bill defines "safe country" as those listed in Schedule 3 of the Asylum and Immigration (Treatment of Claimants etc.) Act 2004.
+The regulations will be created through statutory instruments, needing approval from either House of Parliament.
 The bill applies to England, Wales, Scotland, and Northern Ireland, and its commencement date will be set by the Secretary of State.

 Government Spending